 Arriving in Postdam, we picked up our bikes, had a short debriefing, and were on our way.
 The tour involved stopping at various points of interest to learn about the history and cultural significance, as well as take photos.
 There was even a stop for lunch at a surprisingly beautiful spot.

 During the tour, we covered about 20 km’s and it was a surprisingly easy, flat ride (except for a small hill at the end).
 The tour wrapped up shortly after 5:15 PM and we were back in the city by 6:00 PM.

-These photos highlight some of the notable sites of the area.
-As Potsdam is large, it doesn’t cover everything but will give you a general idea as to what you’ll on your tour.
+These photos highlight some of the notable sites in the area.
+As Potsdam is large, it doesn’t cover everything but will give you a general idea as to what you’ll do on your tour.